Manhasset Secondary School: Mascot controversy

 The varsity sports teams at Manhasset High School are known as the Indians.
 The name dates back to at least 1939, when it was used to refer to Manhasset sports teams in the Tower yearbook.
-In the prior edition of The Tower, the school's athletic teams are only referred to as "The Orange and Blue", an appellation also used for them in 1939 alongside "Indians".
-At this point in time, no visual "Indians" name or related iconography appeared on team uniforms, at least as worn in contemporary yearbooks.
-The 1952 yearbook does not show indications of the team name on any of the team uniforms, but features many stereotypical cartoons throughout.
-By 1969, a visual depiction of a Plains headdress featured on at least some of the team uniforms.
-The Manhasset High School class of 1997 gave as a graduation gift to the school a life-sized wooden statue of a man in a Plains headdress (in the style of a cigar store Indian), which was placed in one of the school's central corridors.
+An earlier edition of The Tower, only referred to the school's athletic teams are as "The Orange and Blue", an appellation also used for them in 1939 alongside "Indians".
+At that time and in the 1952 yearbook, no visual representation of the "Indians" appeared on team uniforms; however, the 1952 edition features many stereotypical Native cartoons.
+A generic depiction of a Plains headdress appears on at least some of the team uniforms by 1969.
+The Manhasset High School class of 1997 gave a gift of a cigar store Indian-style statute, which was installation in a central corridor of the school.

-In 2001, New York State Commissioner of Education Richard P. Mills advised public schools in New York to stop using Indian mascots and team names.
-However, citing a desire to seek local remedies for problems before giving orders, Mills did not require any particular course of action, issuing a mere suggestion.
+In 2001, New York State Commissioner of Education Richard P. Mills recommended that public schools in New York to stop using Indian mascots and team names.
 After consultation with a local focus group, the Manhasset UFSD chose not to make any changes.